-Generally, a mandala is not considered cultural appropriation if used respectfully.
-However, there are some instance in which it may not be considered okay to use them.
+Generally, use of a mandala is not considered cultural appropriation.
+However, there are some instance in which it may not be considered okay to use them, as defined by the cultures of origin.

-However, if you’re using them in the ways intended and with due deference to Buddhist culture and beliefs, then most Buddhists will be okay with you using them.
+However, if you’re using them in the ways that do not disrespect Buddhist culture and beliefs, then most Buddhists will be okay with you using them.

 What is a Mandala?